Table of Contents

 If you want to send/receive data in a secure manner between servers in two different clouds, you can use data encryption or a VPN wrapped around the public IP address since any data transmitted between different cloud infrastructures (except if they're both private clouds) is sent over the public IP.
 In the diagram below, data replication across the public Internet is sent between the servers in two different clouds over a secure VPN tunnel.

 One of the key benefits of the RightScale management platform is that you automatically gain a multi-cloud disaster recovery solution simply by following best practices with our ServerTemplates.
 Remember, no cloud is disaster-proof.
 Servers and services will eventually go down so it's important that your system architecture is structured to handle various different disaster recovery scenarios.
-For example, what would happen if there was a sudden outtage in the cloud in which your production environment is currently deployed?
+For example, what would happen if there was a sudden outage in the cloud in which your production environment is currently deployed?
 In the traditional dedicated hosting model, you are at the mercy of your service provider because your only option is to wait for your hosting company to fix the problem and get your servers back to an operational state.
 But in the cloud, if you have architected your site appropriately, you have the ability to respond immediately and recover your site yourself.
 For example, if you have launched your production environment using RightScale's published ServerTemplates, you'll be able to use those same ServerTemplates to launch identical servers across multiple clouds.
-So, if there is a major service outtage in a cloud (e.g. AWS US-East), you can rebuild your production environment by launching servers into a different cloud/region.
-If you're currently deployed in an AWS region using bundled AMIs and are not using ServerTemplates, you will not be able to perform any of the disaster recovery operations described below.
+So, if there is a major service outage in a cloud, you can rebuild your production environment by launching servers into a different cloud/region.

 Another type of hybrid cloud solution architecture is to leverage a public/private cloud's resources along with existing servers from an internal or external datacenter.
 For example, perhaps your company has strict requirements around the physical location of your database server because it contains sensitive user information or proprietary data.
 In such cases, even though the database cannot be hosted in a cloud infrastructure the other tiers of your application or site are not subject to the same levels of restrictions.
 In such cases, you can use the RightScale platform to build a hybrid system architecture using a virtual private network (VPN) solution to create a tunnel for secure communication across a public IP between cloud servers and dedicated servers.